• Skip to primary navigation

 The myths around thujone content and hallucinogenic effects have been debunked.

-Today’s absinthe follows strict regulations, ensuring it’s safe to consume.
+Today's absinthe follows strict regulations, making sure it's safe to consume.

 Differences Between Chartreuse and Absinthe

-Chartreuse and absinthe are two herb-based alcoholic beverages with distinct differences.
+Chartreuse and absinthe are two herb-based alcoholic beverages with distinct differences - and for a closer look at a related spirit comparison, see Benedictine vs Chartreuse comparison.

 Origin and History